Inside: Healthy Green Tea Smoothie rich in antioxidants and vitamin C without added sugars that will light up your mornings.

 I usually like my smoothie somewhat thinner.
 Sometimes I use frozen pineapple instead of fresh, so it is extra cold.
 If you need it to be sweeter, you can also add a teaspoon of honey or just taste it and adjust if required, but I don’t think it needs it.
 Serve and enjoy immediately. 🙂 As a result, you will get a delicious and refreshing green tea smoothie packed with nutrients and dark leafy greens.

 - 6 oz single serving of cold brewed sencha japanese green tea

 - 1 medium size green pear, seeds and stem removed

 - Place all the ingredients in a blender and blend until smooth.

 - Serve immediately.
 Enjoy!

 If you try this recipe, let us know!
-Leave your comment or take a picture and add the hashtag #nashifood in Instagram.
-We love to see what you are preparing in your kitchens.
+Leave your comment below, we love to see what you are preparing in your kitchens.

 Comparte tu amor por la comida!